octo-woapi/cookbook/recipes/complex-filter.md

 Drawbacks:
 * because it's not common to use a POST like this, consumers need to know all the specifications in order to use this endpoint such as the body of Search Criteria
 * cannot share a link to make the same search
+* not recommended if the request body can not be easily retrieved (e.g. from a log monitor)
+    * it will be hard to reproduce the request
+* responses to POST are not target of caching operations, HTTP caches are limited to caching responses to GET
+    * it may be possible to cache responses to POST, but it will be difficult

 ## Recipe 2: put an object into an URL parameter